gaearon/react-hot-loader/docs/Troubleshooting.md

 This file serves as a repository of common problems setting up React Hot Loader, and solutions to them.
 Know a problem?
-Edit this file and send a PR?
+Feel free to send a PR with edits.

 ### Build Doesn't Work